hudson-and-thames/mlfinlab/docs/source/implementations/backtesting.rst

 Profit Hurdle algorithm consists of the following steps:

-1. We are given the significance level :math:`p`, strategy volatility :math:`\sigma`, the number of observations :math:`T` , and number of tests that have been concluded :math:`T` .
+1. We are given the significance level :math:`p`, strategy volatility :math:`\sigma`, the number of observations :math:`T` , and the number of tests that have been concluded :math:`T` .

 2. Using the HLZ model, we generate :math:`N` t-statistics assuming that the average correlation of returns is :math:`\rho` .